-Seasoned salt, also called seasoning salt, is the perfect all-purpose spice blend to keep on your dining room table and near your stovetop to grab and shake when you want to enhance the flavor of any number of savory dishes.
+Also called seasoning salt, it is the perfect all-purpose spice blend to keep on your dining room table and near your stovetop to grab and shake when you want to enhance the flavor of any number of savory dishes.

 This wildly popular spice blend sells more than $100 million a year in the U.S..
 And its popularity has also crossed the ocean where in the UK it’s known as Chip Spice (sprinkled on fish and chips) and was created in the city of Hull, inspired by its American cousin.
 Australia likewise has its own version known as Chicken Salt (used for seasoning rotisserie chicken).

 Seasoned salt is the standard seasoning used in take-away food shops, street vendor carts, fish and chip shops, and any place selling foods such as French fries, fried or rotisserie chicken, and deep-fried seafood.